elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 ---
 layout: getting-started
-title: try, catch and rescue
+title: try, catch, and rescue
 ---

 # {{ page.title }}

 {% include toc.html %}

-Elixir has three error mechanisms: errors, throws and exits.
+Elixir has three error mechanisms: errors, throws, and exits.
 In this chapter we will explore each of them and include remarks about when each should be used.

 ## Errors